-In January 2017, the option for the filing of preventive detention (PTD) motions began.
-These motions are filed by the District Attorney's office and are typically filed in the Bernalillo County Metropolitan Court (BCMC) at the Felony First Appearance but can be filed by the District Attorney's office at any point in the felony criminal proceeding.
-As a result of these motions, a no bond hold is placed on the defendant until the PTD is heard by a Second Judicial District Court (SJDC) judge.
-If the defendant is incustody at the time of the filing of the pretrial detention motion, a no bond hold is placed on the defendant until the PTD motion is heard by the District Court Judge.
+In January 2017, the option for filing preventive detention (PTD) motions began.
+The District Attorney's office files these motions and are typically filed in the Bernalillo County Metropolitan Court (BCMC) at the Felony First Appearance but can be filed by the District Attorney's office at any point in the felony criminal proceeding.
+As a result of these motions, a no-bond hold is placed on the defendant until the PTD is heard by a Second Judicial District Court (SJDC) judge.
+If the defendant is in-custody at the time of the filing of the pretrial detention motion, a no-bond hold is placed on the defendant until the PTD motion is heard by the District Court Judge.
 If the motion is granted, the defendant generally remains in custody on the PTD motion until the case is resolved.

-This report is a review of felony court cases in the Second Judicial District Court with a PSA and a PTD motion filed between July 2017 and June 2023.
+This report reviews felony court cases in the Second Judicial District Court with a PSA and a PTD motion filed between July 2017 and June 2023.
 This dataset contains 6,698 cases in which a PTD was filed.
-Each court case includes the PSA category, the new criminal activity (NCA) and fail to appear (FTA) scale score, the new violent criminal activity (NVCA) flag, the most serious charge, the defendant's date of birth, the Bernalillo County Metropolitan Court (BCMC) felony first appearance (FFA) date, the BCMC case close date, the Second Judicial District Court (SJDC) case open date (if the case was indicted), the SJDC case close date, the length of the court case in days separately for the BCMC and SJDC case disposition, the total length of the court case accounting for the BCMC and SJDC portion of each case, the case disposition type, the Metropolitan Detention Center (MDC) arrival and release date, the pretrial detention (PTD) motion file date, the PTD hearing date, and the PTD hearing result.
+Each court case includes the PSA category, the new criminal activity (NCA) and fail to appear (FTA) scale score, the latest violent criminal activity (NVCA) flag, the most serious charge, the defendant's date of birth, the Bernalillo County Metropolitan Court (BCMC) felony first appearance (FFA) date, the BCMC case close date, the Second Judicial District Court (SJDC) case open date (if the case was indicted), the SJDC case close date, the length of the court case in days separately for the BCMC and SJDC portion of each case, the case disposition type, the Metropolitan Detention Center (MDC) arrival and release date, the pretrial detention (PTD) motion file date, the PTD hearing date, and the PTD hearing result.

-It is important to note this review includes the time of the COVID-19 pandemic.
+It is important to note that this review includes the time of the COVID-19 pandemic.
 The World Health Organization declared the outbreak as a global pandemic on March 11, 2020.
-New Mexico's Governor announced a statewide stay at home order March 23, 2020 and on March 31, 2023 the final order was issued that rescinded all previous orders related to the COVID-19 public health emergency.
-The COVID-19 pandemic likely had some impact on case filings, time to case dispositions, and jails admissions and lengths of stay.
+New Mexico's Governor announced a statewide stay-at-home order on March 23, 2020.
+On March 31, 2023, the final order was issued that rescinded all previous orders related to the COVID-19 public health emergency.
+The COVID-19 pandemic likely impacted case filings, time to case dispositions, and jail admissions and lengths of stay.

 Figure 1 graphs the 6,698 cases by the month they were filed.
-The number of cases ranged from 34 cases (January 2018) to 173 cases (June 2018) and averaged 93 cases per month.
+The number of cases ranged from 34 (January 2018) to 173 (June 2018), averaging 93 monthly cases.
 The six months between March 2018 and August 2018 accounted for 12.6% of all motions and 8.3% of the reporting period months.

-Figure 1 Total Motions Filed by Month and Year
+Figure 1.
+Total Motions Filed by Month and Year

 Figure 2 reports total motions, granted motions, and denied motions.
-On average 41.6 motions were denied a month and 44.4 were granted.
-In 43 of the 72 months more motions were granted than denied.
+On average, 41.6 motions were dismissed a month, and 44.4 were granted.
+In 43 of the 72 months, more motions were granted than denied.